sillsdev/silnlp/README.md

 **Private Development & Invite Only**

 To avoid conflicts and confusion with other projects, this testing project is privately shared.
 Locally modified libraries within this project should also be kept private until vetted code can be officially released via a pull request or other formal method of submission.

 ## Project Directory Structure

-* `data/` - Individual small files (<100MB) of shared data to be used by the rest of the project.
+- `data/` - Individual small files (<100MB) of shared data to be used by the rest of the project.
 Do not forget to include an extension in the name to help tract data types.
 Larger files or sets of data should be kept local outside of the project directory, or utilize other cloud storage (like AWS S3).
-* `docs/` - All document-style file types, including Python notebooks, various types of markdown, HTML output, etc.
+- `docs/` - All document-style file types, including Python notebooks, various types of markdown, HTML output, etc.
-* `Python/` - Python script files used by project are sourced from here.
+- `nlp/` - The main Python package that includes all NLP tools.
-* `R/` - R script files used by project are sourced from here.
+- `R/` - R script files used by project are sourced from here.
-* `vendors/` - Empty placeholder directory to store locally any third-party libraries, drivers, and other tools that will not be copied to the project repository.
+- `vendors/` - Empty placeholder directory to store locally any third-party libraries, drivers, and other tools that will not be copied to the project repository.

-## Environment Setup Examples
+## Environment Setup

-### Windows 10 + PyCharm + pipenv
+### Windows 10 + PyCharm + Poetry

-Microsoft recommends at the time of this writing to install a virtual Ubuntu environment, and there are other conflicting methods out on the internet.
-This is an attempt to document a particular setup that has worked so far.

 #### Prep-Work